inviwo/inviwo.github.io/index.md

                 </div>
                 <div class="content">
                     <h3 class="sub-title">Rapid prototyping</h3>
-                    <p>Inviwo provides a rich visual interface for the easy creation of custom visualizations.
-These visualizations can be saved, modified, and reused on other data.</p>
+                    <p>Inviwo provides a rich visual interface for creating data processing and visualization pipelines.
+These pipelines can be saved, modified, and reused on other data.</p>
                 </div>
                 <!--//content-->
             </div>